pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 For additional information, see the SAS blog titled “[Deploying SAS Viya using Red Hat OpenShift GitOps](https://communities.sas.com/t5/SAS-Communities-Library/Deploying-SAS-Viya-using-Red-Hat-OpenShift-GitOps/ta-p/780616)”.

-#### ***3. `sas-orchestration` command line utility***
+#### ***3. `sas-orchestration` Utility***
-The `sas-orchestration` utility offers the flexibility of both worlds: as a container image it can be launched manually on a Linux shell to create and submit the final deployment manifest (in other words:  it combines the `kustomize` and `kubectl` actions into one step) or it could be used as a step in a CI/CD pipeline, for example as a task in OpenShift Pipelines, Jenkins or Github Actions etc.
+The `sas-orchestration` command-line utility offers the flexibility of both worlds: as a container image it can be launched manually on a Linux shell to create and submit the final deployment manifest (in other words:  it combines the `kustomize` and `kubectl` actions into one step) or it could be used as a step in a CI/CD pipeline, for example as a task in OpenShift Pipelines, Jenkins or GitHub Actions, etc.

-_**NOTE**:   You must have cluster-admin privileges to perform a SAS Viya deployment using the `sas-orchestration` command line utility._
+_**NOTE**:  You must have cluster-admin privileges to perform a SAS Viya deployment using the `sas-orchestration` utility._

-For more information, check the blog article titled “[New SAS Viya Deployment Methods](https://communities.sas.com/t5/SAS-Communities-Library/New-SAS-Viya-Deployment-Methods/ta-p/856206)”.
+For more information about the `sas-orchestration` utility, check the SAS blog titled “[New SAS Viya Deployment Methods](https://communities.sas.com/t5/SAS-Communities-Library/New-SAS-Viya-Deployment-Methods/ta-p/856206)”.

 <br></br>
-### Performing a SAS Viya deployment from a process perspective
+### SAS Viya Deployment From A Process Perspective
 It has probably already become clear that deploying SAS Viya is a “team sport activity” due to the size and complexity of the software stack.
 Typically, project teams on OpenShift are granted namespace-local, but not cluster-wide permissions by the OCP admin team (“admin” vs “cluster-admin” role).
 We’ll provide more details on the security requirements later within this document, but in short it means that the SAS project team will be lacking the necessary authorizations to carry out a deployment independently.

 Based on our experiences with previous deployments at customer sites, we found the following process approach to be helpful.
 For the sake of this blog, we’re describing the process for a manual deployment: